-Local multi-disciplinary artist, Stephanie Clarke, will lead four outdoor art-making activities that are open and free to the public during the month of August at Guelph Farmers’ Market.
+Local multi-disciplinary artist, Stephanie Clarke, led four outdoor art-making activities that were open and free to the public during the month of August at Guelph Farmers’ Market.

-Clarke’s project, entitled “Patching Guelph Together,” invites community members to create their own unique patches that demonstrate what the city means to them and what they hope it can become.
+Clarke’s project, entitled “Patching Guelph Together,” invited community members to create their own unique patches that demonstrated what the city means to them and what they hope it can become.

-The project will support the City’s efforts to create a community plan and will engage the community in an artful conversation about Guelph’s future.
+The project supports the City’s efforts to create a community plan and engaged the community in an artful conversation about Guelph’s future.

-Each Saturday participants will customize individual patches that depict iconic Guelph images, and will have the chance to reflect on what it means to be a part of this community, and what this city was like before they arrived.
-The activity will foster collaboration and conversation, and participants will be able to take their custom iron-on patches home with them.
+Each Saturday participants customized individual patches that depicted iconic Guelph images, and had the chance to reflect on what it means to be a part of this community, and what this city was like before they arrived.
+The activity fostered collaboration and conversation, and participants were able to take their custom iron-on patches home with them.

 Each patch will be photographed and shared using the hashtag, #PatchingGuelphTogether, with the full collection of images on display at the City’s Culture Hub & Makers Market occurring over Culture Days weekend on Saturday September 29 from 9 a.m. until noon.

 Stephanie Clarke (Steph Sew Sublime) is a multi-disciplinary artist who has called Guelph home for over 25 years.
 She enjoys working in a variety of mediums, but feels most at home working with fabrics.

 A graduate of Humber Colleges’ Visual and Digital Arts program, she has been creating and selling a collection of iron-on patches since 2016.
 An experienced costume designer, Clarke also coordinates the Guelph Tool Library.

 About the City’s of Guelph’s Community Plan